15440 Eioneus: Orbit and classification

-It orbits the Sun at a distance of 5.2–5.4 AU once every 12 years and 2 months (4,455 days; semi-major axis of 5.3 AU).
+It orbits the Sun at a distance of 5.2–5.4 astronomical units (AU) once every 12 years and 2 months (4,455 days; semi-major axis of 5.3 AU).
 Its orbit has an eccentricity of 0.02 and an inclination of 29° with respect to the ecliptic.
 The body's observation arc begins with a precovery published by the Digitized Sky Survey and taken at the Palomar Observatory in November 1951, or 47 years prior to its official discovery observation at Catalina.

 Naming

 This minor planet was numbered on 21 June 2000 (M.P.C.
 40826).
-On 14 May 2021, the object was named from Greek mythology by the Working Group Small Body Nomenclature (WGSBN), after the Greek warrior Eioneus who was killed by a spear from Hector during the Trojan War.
+On 14 May 2021, the object was named from Greek mythology by the Working Group for Small Bodies Nomenclature (WGSBN), after the Greek warrior Eioneus who was killed by a spear from Hector during the Trojan War.

 Physical characteristics

 Eioneus is an assumed C-type asteroid, while the majority of large Jupiter trojans are D-types.
 It has a typical V–I color index of 0.97.